anishk123/multiplayer_trivia/README.md

 ## The Architecture

 ### High level
-Game Service is a Rails app with DynamoDB for storing game state and RabbitMQ for messaging winners and ending game per user -> requests -> Q&A service - another Rails app with DynamoDB for storing questions and answers
+Game Service is a Rails app with DynamoDB for storing game state and RabbitMQ for messaging winners and ending game per user -> requests -> Q&A service - another Rails app with Aurora Postgres for storing questions and answers

-### Infrastructure (in AWS)
+### Current Infrastructure (in AWS)

 Game service - ECS Fargate manually scaled service with ALB in a public subnet, DynamoDB stores game state, and RabbitMQ on AmazonMQ is used for messaging

-Q&A service - ECS Fargate manually scaled service in a private subnet, DynamoDB stores questions and answers, ECS scheduled task to run Ruby rake task at regular interval to ingest questions and answers into DynamoDB
+Q&A service - ECS Fargate manually scaled service in a private subnet, Aurora Postgres stores questions and answers, ECS scheduled task to run Ruby rake task at regular interval to ingest questions and answers into DynamoDB

 Game service requests Q&A service via HTTP endpoint and relies on configuration or service discovery